krinkinmu/krinkinmu.github.io/_posts/2020-10-11-efi-getting-started.md

 # The basics

-EFI has a publicly available specificaion that should serve as a reference:
+EFI has a publicly available specification that should serve as a reference:
 [UEFI Specification].
 At the moment of writing the latest specification version available is 2.8.